fdgbt/42_Camagru/README.md

 ## Notes
 You need to create the "env" variables to start the container.
 See an example below:

-The database is hosted on cloud (Mongo Atlas) and its access is protected by IP.
+The database is hosted on the cloud (Mongo Atlas) and its access is protected by IP.
 Contact me to add your IP to the whitelist.

 ## Keywords
 User management